sifxtreme/rails-carrierwave-s3/README.md

 # rails-carrierwave-s3
-Upload multiple images to S3 with Carrierwave in Rails
+Upload images to S3 with Carrierwave in Rails